ksasao/ImageToCoreInk/README.md

 # ImageToCoreInk
 Image Converter for M5Stack CoreInk.
-The converter will automatically convert a full-color image to a dithered image.
+The converter will automatically convert a full-color image to a dithered image (C style header file).

 See [this thread](https://twitter.com/ksasao/status/1327586531960258560).